mikesart/graphicsmagick/www/Hg.rst

-Since Mercurial_ is a distributed revision control system, you may clone the GraphicsMagick repository and work for days or weeks (making your own local commits) before you deside to push some or all of your changes to the GraphicsMagick development repository.
+Since Mercurial_ is a distributed revision control system, you may clone the GraphicsMagick repository and work for days or weeks (making your own local commits) before you decide to push some or all of your changes to the GraphicsMagick development repository.
 GraphicsMagick developers first commit changes to their own local respository, then they push their changes to the GraphicsMagick development repository